mathieucans/snail-race-kata/snail-race-bet/typescript/README.md

    1. Use test to implement the SnailRacesArena interface based on the real server
    2. Use the same tests to implement a FakeSnailRacesArena that have same behaviour

-3. Use simulators to write application test following the business rules
+3. Use simulators to write application test following the business rules (you can checkout the branch `start-step3` if needed)
    1. The application can register bet
       * registering a bet is done by providing
          * gambler name